MAPSIM-co/Mapsim_Assistance_Bot/README.md

 **Step 1: Download the Expert Advisor**

-Navigate to the Releases section on this repository.
+Navigate to the File section on this repository.
 Download the latest version of the Mapsim Assistance Bot Expert file.

 OR